-And keep in mind, a DUI doesn't mean just alcohol, according to the Washington Traffic Safety Commission (WTSC), but also marijuana, illegal drugs, prescription drugs and even over the counter drugs like Nyquil, Ambien and allergy medications.
+And keep in mind, a DUI infraction isn't limited to just alcohol, but also marijuana, illegal drugs, prescription drugs and even over the counter drugs like Nyquil, Ambien and allergy medications.

-"There is no excuse for driving while under the influence of drugs or alcohol, and insurers join law enforcement officials in the effort to keep DUI offenders off our state's roadways," said Northwest Insurance Council President Kenton Brine.
+"There is no excuse for driving under the influence of drugs or alcohol, and insurers join law enforcement officials in the effort to keep DUI offenders off our state's roadways," said Northwest Insurance Council President Kenton Brine.
 "Long after the arrest, conviction, possible jail time and fines, the consequences of having a DUI citation can continue to increase the cost of insurance for offenders."